Dalai Lama’s abusive behavior nothing new

 Tibet after 1949 Revolution

-Victory of the Communist forces in the 1949 Chinese Revolution ousted the reactionary forces of the mainland, but the Chinese Communist Party proceeded gently as far as the administration of Tibet was concerned, incorporating it into the People’s Republic as an autonomous region.
+Victory of the Communist forces in the 1949 Chinese Revolution ousted the reactionary forces of the mainland, but the Communist Party of China proceeded gently as far as the administration of Tibet was concerned, incorporating it into the People’s Republic as an autonomous region.

 The Communist leadership understood that the overthrow of feudal society is a hugely progressive development, but this process could not be forced from the top down.
 Over the next decade, much of Tibet’s social practices remained in place, while mass support for the social revolution grew.
 The Communists built roads, hospitals, schools and other amenities, while leaving intact local feudal governments and the Buddhist religious structure for most of the 1950s.